criticalcsed/criticalcsed/resources.md

 Below are novels and novellas suitable for middle and high school youth:

 * [Our Reality](https://homes.cs.washington.edu/~yoshi/OurReality.html) (by Tadayoshi Kohno) is a novella set in 2024 that explores questions of race, surveillance, and augmented reality.
 It's a great option for middle or high school classrooms that want to examine the intersections of technology, ethics, policy, and race.

+# Collections

+Below are other collections of resources, like this one.

+* [Computers and Society](https://computers-society.org).
+This website, organized by several scholars of computing, ethics, and society, organizes resources for learning and thinking ethically about computing.